argonne-lcf/user-guides/docs/polaris/applications-and-libraries/applications/nekrs.md

 ## Using nekRS at ALCF

 ALCF provides assistance with build instructions, compiling executables, submitting jobs, and providing prebuilt binaries (upon request).
-A collection of Makefiles and submission scripts are available in the ALCF GettingStarted repo [here](https://github.com/argonne-lcf/GettingStarted/tree/master/Applications/Polaris/LAMMPS).
 For questions, contact us at <support@alcf.anl.gov>.

 ## How to Obtain the Code

-nekRS is an open-source code and can be downloaded from the [website](https://github.com/Nek5000/nekRS/archive/refs/tags/v23.0.tar.gz).
+nekRS is an open-source code and can be downloaded from the [website](https://github.com/Nek5000/nekRS/archive/refs/tags/v24.0.tar.gz).
 Alternatively, the user can clone from the [nekRS Github](https://github.com/Nek5000/nekRS/tree/master) repository.
+We recommend using the [next](https://github.com/Nek5000/nekRS/tree/next) branch since it is the most updated branch with some of the latest features, including the in-situ visualization capability.

 ```
 git clone https://github.com/Nek5000/nekRS.git
+git checkout next
 ```
+The rest of this documentation is based on building and running using the `next` branch.
+Users who are interested to run the default `master` branch can contact <support@alcf.anl.gov> for additional support.

 ## Building on Polaris